 THE PRODUCTS ARE PROVIDED ONLY ON THE CONDITION THAT LICENSEE AGREES TO THE TERMS AND CONDITIONS IN THIS LICENSE AGREEMENT AND THE MATERIALS REFERENCED HEREIN (“AGREEMENT”) BETWEEN LICENSEE AND FORCEPOINT.
-BY ACCEPTING THIS AGREEMENT or by using the PRODUCTS, LICENSEE ACKNOWLEDGES IT HAS READ, UNDERSTANDS, AND AGREES TO BE BOUND BY THIS AGREEMENT.
+BY ACCEPTING THIS AGREEMENT OR BY USING THE PRODUCTS, LICENSEE ACKNOWLEDGES IT HAS READ, UNDERSTANDS, AND HAS THE AUTHORITY TO ENTER INTO THIS AGREEMENT AND AGREES TO BE BOUND BY THIS AGREEMENT.

-“Affiliate” means an entity controlling, controlled by, or under common control with Licensee, where control is established by a majority ownership (greater than fifty percent (50%) in or over an entity; provided, however, that the term “Affiliate” shall not include an entity which is a direct competitor of Forcepoint.
+“Affiliate” means an entity controlling, controlled by, or under common control with Licensee, where control is established by a majority ownership (greater than fifty percent (50%) in or over an entity; provided, however, that the term “Affiliate” will not include an entity that is a direct competitor of Forcepoint.

 “Application” or “App” means a third-party cloud based computing application identified at the time of Product implementation.

-“Cloud Services” means Forcepoint’s branded cloud service offering, including content, updates, and upgrades thereto (but excludes products for which Forcepoint generally charges a separate fee), if any, and any reports generated as a result of use which are made available to Licensee.
+“Cloud Services” means Forcepoint’s cloud service offerings, including AMD, CASB, Dynamic Edge, and/or other Forcepoint provided cloud-based offerings listed in an Order, including content, updates, and upgrades thereto (but excludes products for which Forcepoint generally charges a separate fee), if any, and any reports generated as a result of use that are made available to Licensee.

 “Database” means proprietary database(s) of IPS rules, URL addresses, email addresses, Malware, applications, analytical models, and other valuable information.